davidmarble/pywin/README.md

 # pywin
 **pywin** is a lightweight version of the [py.exe windows launcher available in python 3.3](http://docs.python.org/3/using/windows.html#launcher) that works for Python 2.5-3.3.
-It's written primarily with basic Windows batch scripts and a helper shell script for MSYS/MINGW support.
-It supports several useful features defined in [PEP 397](http://www.python.org/dev/peps/pep-0397/), such as command line conventions and hash bang #! python version headers in source files.
+It's written primarily with basic Windows batch scripts and a helper shell script for MSYS/MINGW32 support.
+I use bash and command line shell tools from [msysgit](http://msysgit.github.com/), based on MSYS/MINGW32, to do most of my python development on windows.

+**pywin** supports several useful features defined in [PEP 397](http://www.python.org/dev/peps/pep-0397/), such as command line conventions and hash bang #! python version headers in source files.
 While pywin lacks some of py.exe's features, it has the basics and a few extras of its own.

 ## Requirements
 * Windows >= XP for command prompt support
-* Windows >= Vista for MSYS/MINGW support
+* Windows >= Vista for MSYS/MINGW support (requires `mklink` for symbolic links)
 * At least one installation of python 2.5 up to 3.3 (though it's not useful without at least two)
 * easy_install, pip, or git

 ## Installation

+- Make sure the main python installation you want pywin to live under is in the PATH.
+- With multiple python installations, it's recommended to have only the main and Scripts directories from one installation in your PATH.
+For example, `C:\Python27;C:\Python27\Scripts`.

 #### easy_install
 ```sh
 easy_install pywin